There are a few different ways to get around Bangkok depending on where you're staying and where you're headed...

 Bangkok is split in two by the Chao Phraya River, and the west bank (formerly Thonburi) is still home to a pretty extensive canal system.
 One of the best ways (although not necessarily the quickest) to visit sights along the river bank, like the Grand Palace and Wat Pho Temple, is by boat.
 The main pier (Tha Sathon, or Central Pier) connects with the Saphan Taksin BTS station.

-To cross the river, there are countless ferries which run every few minutes all day and into the night, charging just 3 B.
+To cross the river, there are countless ferries which run every few minutes all day and into the night, charging just 3 THB (US$ 0.10).

 Travelling around Bangkok by taxi is surprisingly cheap - sometimes even more so than the Skytrain - plus, it's comfortable, easy and the drivers are usually really friendly.

-Don't expect your driver to speak English - they may not even know their way around Bangkok.
+Don't expect your driver to speak English.
 An address written in Thai is a good bet to ensure you'll get to the right place!

 While cycling has got more and more popular in Bangkok over the years, it's still a bit of a minefield out there thanks to dangerous roads, crazy traffic, sweltering heat and pollution (hopefully the bike trend will help that though!).
 If you feel the need to pedal around the Thai capital, we recommend booking a Bike Tour with a guide who can show you the safest places to cycle.

 We recommend using the metro and Skytrain as much as possible, not only to avoid traffic jams but also for your safety.

 In Bangkok taxis can be even scarier than in cities like Cairo.
 In Bangkok the cars are modern, and the drivers like to drive fast.
 And the majority of taxis don't have seatbelts in the back, so travelers are quite unprotected.